Growing Altitude: 1,700 – 1,800 meters

 Acidic soils provide optimal growing conditions on the upper elevation high plateau regions surrounding Mt.
 Kenya including the Aberdare Range, Nyanza, Kisii, Bungoma, Kericho, and Nakuru.
 The botanical Arabica varietals that are grown in these areas were first introduced from Ethiopia.

-As some of the world’s finest gourmet coffees, Kenyan coffees are carefully graded after harvest.
+As some of the world’s finest gourmet coffees, Kenyan coffees are carefully graded after harvest for sale on the wholesale market.
 The coffee beans are separated (sorted) and rated by bean size as well as shape, color, and density, with the general assumption being that bigger coffee beans are higher in quality.
+A general rules with Kenya coffee beans is that bigger beans have more essential oils that enhance the tastes and aromas.
 The largest and best coffee beans from Kenya are graded Kenya AA.

 Other factors are also important in determining the beans’ quality, and cuppers (professional coffee tasters) debate whether bean size necessarily means a better quality of roasted, ground, brewed Kenyan coffee.